MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-prepare-pki-certs.md

 ms.lastreviewed: 09/16/2019
 ---

-# Prepare Azure Stack PKI certificates for use in deployment or rotation
+# Prepare Azure Stack PKI certificates for deployment or rotation

 The certificate files [obtained from your certificate authority (CA) of choice](azure-stack-get-pki-certs.md) must be imported and exported with properties matching Azure Stack's certificate requirements.